Caption-It/tutorials/docs/setup-vm.md

 # How To Create and Setup A Data Science VM in Azure
 This is a step by step tutorial on how to setup an Azure Data Science VM (Ubuntu 18.04) to use for running Python scripts and Jupyter Lab notebooks.
+Throughout this guide we use the convention that `<>` indicates a value that must be replaced with a value for your system. e.g. You should replace `<username>`, with your username.

 ## Create an Azure For Students Account
 1. Go to [https://azure.microsoft.com/en-us/free/students](https://azure.microsoft.com/en-us/free/students).